chauvinSimon/CoMPaPy/README.md

 roslaunch franka_visualization franka_visualization.launch robot_ip:=172.16.0.2 load_gripper:=true
 ```

-- move the cooperative robot manually (press the two buttons on the gripper)
+- move the arm manually (gently press the two buttons on the gripper)
 - see the corresponding motion in `rviz`

 <details>